Spouse Not on Mortgage But on Title : How It Impacts Homeownership

 Faq 1: Who Can Be On The Title But Not On The Mortgage?

-Answer: It is possible for someone to be on the title of a property without being on the mortgage.
+Answer: Someone can be on the title of a property without being on the mortgage.
 This often occurs when one spouse wants to be a legal owner but doesn’t qualify for the mortgage.

 Faq 2: Can A Spouse’s Name Be On The Title Alone?